Watch out, Yelp and TripAdvisor. Local search and discovery service Foursquare is upping its recommendation game.

 That’s why it’s so important for business owners – on Foursquare as well as other local discovery platforms and review sites – to monitor their reputation online and manage customer feedback in ways that make the business more discoverable and attractive to potential customers.

 Haven’t claimed your business listing on Foursquare yet?
-Visit https://foursquare.com/venue/claim to get started.
+Check out our guide to claiming your Foursquare listing.